 - 1. Select the desired channel of transmission. - 2.
-Set the DYNAMIKE control fully clockwise. - 3.
-If the channel is clear, depress the push-to-talk switch on the microphone and speak in a normal voice.
+If the channel is clear, depress the press-to-talk switch on the microphone and speak in a normal voice.

-- CAUTION -
+-- CAUTION -

 Be sure the antenna is properly connected to the unit before transmitting.
 Prolonged transmitting without an antenna or with a poorly matched antenna (high SWR; over 3) can cause damage to the transmitter.